Christopher Columbus High School (Miami-Dade County, Florida)

-Christopher Columbus High School is a private, Roman Catholic, college-preparatory high school, conducted by the Marist Brothers in the Westchester census-designated place of Miami Dade County, Florida.
-It was established in 1958 and was taken over by the Marist Brothers in 1959.
-It has over 100 teachers, administrators, faculty, staff, and an enrollment of 1,700 students.
-It was selected, for the fourth time in a row, as one of the "Top 50 Catholic High Schools" in the United States by the Catholic High School Honor Roll in 2008.
+Christopher Columbus High School is a private Catholic college-preparatory high school conducted by the Marist Brothers in the Westchester area of Miami-Dade County, Florida.
+It was established in 1958 and transferred to the Marist Brothers in 1959.
+The school has over 100 teachers, administrators, faculty, staff, with an enrollment of 1,700 students.
+It was selected, for the fourth time in a row, as one of the top 50 Catholic high schools in the United States by the Catholic High School Honor Roll in 2008.

 History

 In 1958, Christopher Columbus High School was built in an area that was then surrounded by Everglades swampland.
 The school was established by the Diocese of Miami at the request of the Archbishop of Miami Coleman F. Carroll to continue the secondary education program at St. Theresa Catholic School in Coral Gables.

 The school opened with two and a half buildings and an enrollment of approximately 150 students.
 The Marist Brothers assumed the direction of the school in 1959.
 Presently the Columbus campus extends over 24 acres.
-In addition to the four major academic buildings, there is the Abraham Science Building, the Lawrence-Bell Media Center, the Howard Korth Music, and Athletic Center and the Mas Technology Complex.
+In addition to the four major academic buildings, there is the Abraham Science Building, the Lawrence-Bell Media Center, the Howard Korth Music and Athletic Center, and the Mas Technology Complex.
 Athletic facilities include varsity athletic fields, a baseball complex, outdoor basketball courts, tennis courts, a gymnasium, track, and weight room.

 In May 2018, Columbus High School made national headlines after controversy centered around the display of a live caged tiger during the school's "jungle-themed" prom.
 Videos and images captured the tiger pacing in a metal enclosure.
 The school's principal David Pugh expressed regret for the school administration decision to allow the use of animal entertainment, stating that it did not reflect the school's Catholic values.

-Today, Columbus has an enrollment of approximately 1,700 students and over 15,000 alumni.
+Today, Columbus has an enrollment of approximately 1,800 students and over 15,000 alumni.

 Columbus' rival school is the only other all-male, Roman Catholic school in Miami-Dade County, Belen Jesuit Preparatory School.
 The two schools' rivalry is often limited to athletics (though Columbus competes on the more competitive level across all sports), the rivalry often extends beyond sports and into local politics and culture.

-Admission and academics

-As a Catholic and Marist institution, the school does not discriminate on the basis of race or religion in its admissions process.
-The school is funded by tuition with significant discounts offered for 2nd and 3rd children enrolled in the school.
-Financial aid is available for those who qualify.

-Columbus is an Elite Smart Showcase School and a participating school in the Catholic High School Honor Roll for 2012–2013.